The Licensing Act 2003, The Gambling Act 2005 and The Local Government (Miscellaneous Provisions) Act 1982 require us to publish a licensing policy.

 Statement of licensing policy (Licensing Act 2003)

-Hammersmith & Fulham Council give notice that pursuant to section 5 of the Licensing Act 2003, the council has determined its licensing policy for 2017 to 2022.
-This policy (known as its statement of licensing policy) came in to effect on 3 July 2017.
+Hammersmith & Fulham Council give notice that pursuant to section 5 of the Licensing Act 2003, the council has determined its licensing policy for 2022 to 2027.
+This policy (known as its statement of licensing policy) was adopted on 13 July 2022 came in to effect on 25 July 2022.

 Secretary of State guidance